How To Become A Wildlife Photographer | Business Planning

 Survival Skills

 On that note, survival skills are pretty darn important.
 Like I said before, fatal attacks don’t happen often, but you want to be prepared when the unlikely event of an attack occurs.
 To give you an example, when I went to camp in Hallo Bay, Alaska for ten days to photograph the grizzly bears, despite hiring a guide with 25 years of experience I did my homework.
 I read two books that prepared me for my trip so I’d know how to react should certain unpredictable encounters occur with the grizzly bears.
-Of course we had bear spray with us at at all times.
+Of course we had bear spray with us at all times.

 What will you do if an animal comes your way?
 Should you run?
 Play dead?
 You absolutely need to know, as the difference can be life and death.
 I’m not saying that to be dramatic either, as it literally could be the case here.